Decoding Kernel Responses in Solidity

 This example would fall into the first case of the below table.

-It is worth mentioning that the decoding part can be used in both TA and registered smart contract.
+It is worth mentioning that the decoding part can be used in both the TA and registered smart contract.

 The variable names in your smart contract do not have to match those in the kernel response.